leo-car/Project_2/README.md

 Kicks on Fly

 Here's is the app that I developed to organize my shoes and popular shirts based on my preferred database.
-I also wanted to figure out which sneakers and apparel has to go.
+I also wanted to figure out which sneakers and apparel I want to keep and the one has to be sold.

 ## How To Use